Managing Director & Chief Executive Officer

 Philip has an honours degree in Economics from the University of Adelaide and has completed the Stanford University Executive Program.

 Chief Executive, Westpac Institutional Bank

 Lyn was appointed Chief Executive, Westpac Institutional Bank in September 2015.
 She has responsibility for Westpac's global relationships with corporate, institutional and government clients as well as all products across financial and capital markets, transactional banking, structured finance and working capital payments.
-In addition, Lyn oversees Hastings Funds Management, global treasury as well as Westpac's International and Pacific Island businesses.
+In addition, Lyn oversees Hastings Funds Management as well as Westpac's International and Pacific Island businesses.